 Worship of bears and bear sacrifice is an ancient practice, going back to early humans.
-Twenty thousand years ago, in the boreal forests and snowbound north, bears were feared and revered as the greatest of Gods.
-An alpha predator, the Bear held dominion over the realm of mortals and the lore of the mystic.
+Twenty thousand years ago, in boreal forests and snowy north, bears are feared and revered as the greatest of Gods.
+An alpha predator, the Bear holds dominion over the realm of mortals and the mystic.

 Bear worship appears in several cultures of the northern latitudes including the Sami of Scandinavia, Nivkh of Northeast Asia, Ainu of Northern Japan, Basques of the Pyrenees, Germanic cultures, the Slavs and Finns.
 The Bear is a powerful force in the myths of North American indigenous people and has a strong position in Celtic lore.